gipsi/hello-git/readme.txt

 2016-12-16 today I'm reading web book by @adactio about making websitesm   making a commit for #commitmas on Android with laggy WiFi is tricky and time consuming but possible :ok_woman:

 origin/master
 2016-12-17 Got rather lost with posh-git terminal. git bash, git-it-electron.
-Consulted Stack Overflow and used git mergetool and git gui. ... and thank you Git!
+Consulted Stack Overflow and used git mergetool and git gui. ... and thank you Git

+!
 (For giving me this helpful notepad text message)

 Please enter the commit message for your changes.
 Lines starting